hashicorp/consul/website/source/docs/guides/connect-production.md

 instances.

-It is much better though if ACL tokens are unique per service _instance_ because it limit the blast radius of a compromise.
+It is much better though if ACL tokens are unique per service _instance_ because it limits the blast radius of a compromise.

 A future release of Connect will support revoking specific certificates that have been issued.
 For example if a single node in a datacenter has been compromised, it will be possible to find all certificates issued to the agent on that node and revoke them.
-This will block all access to the intruder without taking unaffected instances of the service(s) on that node offline too.
+This will block all access to the intruder without taking instances of the service(s) on other nodes offline too.

 While this will work with service-unique tokens, there is nothing stopping an attacker from obtaining certificates while spoofing the agent ID or other